Weighted Clustering Ensemble: A Review: Fixed-Weight Approach

 The certainty that a given ensemble has about a cluster is considered by \cite{Nazari2017} as the reliability of that cluster.
 More precisely, for any cluster $\mathbb{C}$ and clustering $C_m\in\mathscr{C}$, let $P_{C_m}(\mathbb{C})$ denote the projection of $\mathbb{C}$ on $C_m$: $P_{C_m}(\mathbb{C})=\{\mathbb{C}\cap\mathbb{C}_m^1, \ldots, \mathbb{C}\cap\mathbb{C}_m^{k_m}\}$. $P_{C_m}(\mathbb{C})$ can be treated as a clustering of the objects in $\mathbb{C}$, and hence $P_{\mathscr{C}}(\mathbb{C})$ can be treated as a clustering ensemble for the objects in $\mathbb{C}$.
 We might let $\pmb{B}_m^\mathbb{C}$ denote the binary membership indicator matrix for $P_{C_m}(\mathbb{C})$.
 The reliability of $\mathbb{C}$ w.r.t. the ensemble $\mathscr{C}$ is

 Define $\pmb{S}$ as the cluster-level weighted similarity matrix for the ensemble $\mathscr{C}$:

 where MR is the median of all the cluster reliabilities.
 The authors propose two approaches to obtain the consensus clustering.
 In the first approach, the consensus clustering is obtained by applying the average linkage agglomerative clustering on the similarity matrix $\pmb{S}$.
 In the second approach, a bipartite graph is constructed in which objects and clusters with reliabilities larger than MR are treated as the vertices, and an edge only links an object and the cluster containing it.
 The weight of an edge is the reliability of the linked cluster.
-A graph partitioning algorithm is applied on the bipartite graph to obtain the consensus clustering.
+A graph partitioning algorithm is applied on the bipartite graph to obtain the consensus clustering. \cite{Bagherinia20211} extend the reliability idea to fuzzy clustering, where the unreliability of a fuzzy cluster $\mathbb{C}$ with respect to a fuzzy base clustering $C_m$, denoted by ``$\mbox{unreliability}(\mathbb{C}, C_m)$'', is defined as the entropy of the similarities between $\mathbb{C}$ and all the clusters in $C_m$.
+The unreliability of $\mathbb{C}$ with respect to the ensemble is simply the sum: $\mbox{unreliability}(\mathbb{C}, \mathscr{C})=\sum_{m=1}^{M}\mbox{unreliability}(\mathbb{C}, C_m)$, and the counterpart ``$\mbox{reliability}(\mathbb{C}, \mathscr{C})$'' is obtained by applying a transformation on $\mbox{unreliability}(\mathbb{C}, \mathscr{C})$.
+The weighted similarity matrix $\pmb{S}$ for the fuzzy ensemble is defined as: